WillowInc/opendigitaltwins-building/Samples/03a-HVACSetpoints.md

 * `Effective Cooling Zone Air Temperature Setpoint`
 * `Effective Heating Zone Air Temperature Setpoint`

-> Note:
+> [!
+NOTE]
-Some equipment will only expose these two effective setpoints rather than each of the four individual occupied/unoccupied, heating/cooling setpoints listed above.
+> Some equipment will only expose these two effective setpoints rather than each of the four individual occupied/unoccupied, heating/cooling setpoints listed above.
 This can be recognized by the time series oscillating between two temperatures.

-> Important:
+> [!
+IMPORTANT]
 The model `Effective Zone Air Temperature Setpoint` should NOT be used as the exact model for a point.
 This is an abstract model that the above Effective Cooling/Heating extend from.
 See below section on `Active` setpoints if there is a single setpoint which reflects the currently used setpoint at all times.

 ![HVAC-Example1](Images/ZoneTempEffectiveSetpoints.jpg)